The Brauer group of the moduli stack of elliptic curves: Beginning of the computation

 We will analyze the implications for $p$-primary torsion for $p>2$ in the next three sections.
 For the rest of this section, we will begin the study of the $2$-primary torsion of $\Br'(\Mscr_S)$ where $S$ is a $\ZZf{2}$-scheme.
 By Lemmas~\ref{lem:supportsrho} and~\ref{lem:hrho}, we know that $_2\H^3_{\{0,1\}}(\AA^1_S,\Gm)^{S_3} = 0$.
 Thus from Lemma \ref{lem:ptorsion}, we see that ${_2}\Br'(S) \to {_2}\Br'(X_S)^{S_3}$ is an isomorphism.
-If we localize the sequence \eqref{eq:Brseq} at $2$, we obtain (using Lemmas \ref{lem:htriv} and \ref{lem:hrho}) the exact sequence
+If we tensor the sequence \eqref{eq:Brseq} with $\Z_{(2)}$, we obtain (using Lemmas \ref{lem:htriv} and \ref{lem:hrho}) the exact sequence